Member | Established: 1967 | Member since 1977

 SMO 6: Investigation and Discipline

-MIA maintains a system for conducting investigations and disciplinary hearings of its members.
+The Malaysian Institute of Accountants (MIA) maintains an investigative and disciplinary (I&D) system for conducting investigations and disciplinary hearings relating to its members.

 -